Demonstration

 What is the main challenge facing companies with regard to the GDPR

-Data protection is becoming a real social issue!
-In general, the GDPR tends to scare people, because the regulation was designed as a real gas factory that, in addition to costing money and taking energy, doesn't create value as such.
-But in recent months, we've seen a shift in attitudes on the subject, mainly because users are increasingly turning to services that respect their personal data.
-Faced with the explosion of risks, companies are gradually realizing that compliance can become a source of value.
+Data protection is becoming a major social issue!
+Generally speaking, the GDPR to be intimidating, as the regulation was designed as a veritable bureaucratic nightmare that, in addition to being costly and time-consuming, doesn’t really create any value.
+But over the past few months, we’ve seen a shift in attitudes toward the issue, mainly because users are increasingly turning to services that respect their personal data.
+Faced with a surge in risks, companies are gradually realizing that compliance can become a source of value.

 In concrete terms, what are the risks incurred by companies with the GDPR ?